 Who Should Attend

-In attendance you will find colleagues from the WICHE region eager to share the lessons they’ve learned from tackling a host of institutional and academic challenges, including the ones you may now be facing.
+In attendance you will find colleagues eager to share the lessons they’ve learned from tackling a host of institutional and academic challenges, including the ones you’re facing.

-- Chief executive officers and chief academic officers of related systems and statewide agencies
+Chief executive officers and chief academic officers of systems and statewide agencies

-- Institutional staff with expertise in the program topic areas, accompanying those above at their invitation
+- Other staff, with expertise in the program topic areas, who are accompanying those above at their invitation.